CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 #### Contributions enabling

 This property let's us disable the intention for users to send contributions for that specific videos.
 This property would show or hide the contributions panel and button in a specific video by setting `"canContribute"` to `true` or `false` respectively.
 If `"canContribute"` is not set, lessons and guest tutorials default to `false` and challenges to `true`.

+#### Related challenges

+This property let's us link challenges to a specific video in any way see fit.
+It's an array of slugs, which should match the path slug of a challenge to correctly reference it.
+If it's not defined or is left empty, then no challenge panel is shown in the corresponding video page.

 #### Code examples